omalk98/CrystalBox-backup/technical_details.md

 # Developing Tools

-This system was developed using [Visual Studio Code](https://code.visualstudio.com/) using JavaScript, Python, using JavaScript for the server and frontend, Python for [RFID](https://en.wikipedia.org/wiki/Radio-frequency_identification) interactions, and handling hardware modules.
+This system was developed with [Visual Studio Code](https://code.visualstudio.com/).
+It uses JavaScript for the server and the frontend, and Python for [RFID](https://en.wikipedia.org/wiki/Radio-frequency_identification) interactions and for handling hardware modules.